narsing-itkampalli/php-dateformat-js/README.md

-# php-dateformat-js
+# php-js-dateformat

 ### A JavaScript Library for PHP-Style Date Formatting
-`php-dateformat-js` is a lightweight and powerful JavaScript library that mimics PHP's `date_format()` function, enabling seamless date formatting with PHP-style format strings.
+`php-js-dateformat` is a lightweight and powerful JavaScript library that mimics PHP's `date_format()` function, enabling seamless date formatting with PHP-style format strings.

 ## Features
 - **PHP-Style Formatting:** Format dates using familiar strings like `Y-m-d` and `H:i:s`.